shawnkx/SCDE/README.md

 [Sentence Cloze Dataset with High Quality Distractors From Examinations](https://arxiv.org/abs/2004.12934).
 Xiang Kong*, Varun Gangal*, and Eduard Hovy.
 ACL2020.

+## Leaderboard
+If you have new results, it would be great if you could submit it [here](https://paperswithcode.com/sota/question-answering-on-scde)(https://paperswithcode.com/sota/question-answering-on-scde).
 ## Dependencies
 * Python 3.6+
 * Pytorch 1.2